Bhaswant/DAOFAB/README.md

 How to Run:&nbsp;

-Compile the code with the command "mvn clean install" &nbsp;
+Compile the code with the command "mvn clean install" \
-Execute the following command: java -jar &nbsp;
+Execute the following command: java -jar <jar file> <parent json> <child json>\
-Trigger the following APIs&nbsp;
+Trigger the following \

 Following APIs are supported